 Over the years, especially in the month of October, our family has had talks about this fear.
 We discuss the preference to see death as entertaining instead of terrifying.
 We consider that perhaps people dress up as zombies because putting our own flesh and blood into the costume takes the edge off the unknown.
 All of us are attempting to understand death and the afterlife in our own ways.
 Choosing fun over crippling fear makes sense in this context.
 It’s important that we as parents are honest about our own questions and even uneasiness about dying.
 After all, none of us had ever done it before.

-And of course in October we have had to discuss Anna, Elsa, Black Panther, wearing two costumes at one time, how to brush a wig, book character day, face paint, throwing stars and our favorite chocolate too.
+Of course in October we also discuss Elsa, Black Panther, wearing two costumes at one time, how to brush a wig, book character day, throwing stars, and how much chocolate is appropriate for one sitting.

-But what my kids needed to know at the end of the day, and yours probably do too, is that they don’t need to fear death.
+But what my kids need to know at the end of the day, and yours probably do too, is that they don’t need to fear death.

 Because of Jesus, death is so much more than skeletons and tombstones.
 Because of Jesus, death is the gateway to another (brighter) reality.